Brumos: An American Racing Icon, The Ultimate Artist’s Edition

 More than just a participating artist, Stella’s connection to the Brumos family runs long and deep.
 He was a person friend of Brumos principal Peter Gregg, who he met when he designed the 1976 BMW Le Mans car driven by Gregg and Brian Redman.
 Now he continue a decades-long friendship with American’s most successful endurance sports-car racer Hurley Haywood.

 For #001 of the Brumos Ultimate Artist’s Edition, Frank Stella chose to show his deep connection to the Brumos family by creating a slipcase design for the book.
 It’s geometric shapes, which visually explode off the surface, give an entirely new abstract expression to the Brumos logo.
 The slipcase was signed and dated by Mr. Stella and will be an invaluable centerpiece for any collector of Brumos memorabilia and/or fine art.

-Brumos Ultimate Artist’s Edition #001 by Mr. Stella will be auctioned publicly during the Broad Arrow Automotive Auction on Friday and Saturday, March 3 and 4, 2023 during The Amelia concours weekend at the Ritz Carlton Amelia Island to benefit the Amelia Legacy Charities, which include Spina-Bifida of Jacksonville.
-To bid on this one of a kind item, click here.
+Brumos Ultimate Artist’s Edition #001 by Mr. Stella was auctioned for $5000.00 during the Broad-Arrow automotive auction on Saturday March 4, at the Ritz-Carlton Amelia Island.
+Proceeds benefitted the Amelia Legacy Charities, which include Spina-Bifida of Jacksonville.

 002: Shan Fannin - Brumos 1975 Daytona Win